Kascali-services/ObjectifBildung-Frontend/README.md

 # ObjectifBildung-Frontend
-the frontend repository of the "ObjectifBildung" project
+The frontend repository of the "ObjectifBildung" project